sharmapratik88/Generative-AI-Projects/README.md

 # Learning Generative AI Repository

-Welcome to the Learning Generative AI itHub repository!
+Welcome to the Learning Generative AI GitHub repository!
 This repository documents my journey through the fascinating world of generative AI, including code, resources, and learnings.

 |  Sr No  | Notebook                                                                                                                                                                                                                               | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                               |